Tiramisu-Compiler/tiramisu/README.md

 ##### Compiling ISL

 Install the [ISL] (http://repo.or.cz/w/isl.git) Library.
 Check the ISL [README] (http://repo.or.cz/isl.git/blob/HEAD:/README) for details.
 Make sure that autoconf and libtool are installed on your system before building ISL.
+Make sure also that the GMP library is installed (https://gmplib.org/).
 To install them on Ubuntu use the following commands:

         sudo apt-get install autoconf
         sudo apt-get install libtool